 Pursuant to Board Policy 03.18, any certified employee who believes that s/he was not fairly evaluated on the summative evaluation may appeal to the Evaluation Appeals Panel in accordance with the following procedures:

-Both the evaluatee and evaluator shall submit three (3) copies of any appropriate documentation to be reviewed by members of the Appeals Panel in the presence of all three (3) members.
-The parties will exchange copies of documentation by or before the day it is submitted to the Panel.
+Both the evaluatee and evaluator shall submit three (3) copies of any appropriate documentation to be reviewed by members of the Appeals Panel at least five (5) days in advance of the hearing and in the presence of all three (3) members.
+The parties will exchange copies of documentation to be presented to the local evaluation appeals panel at least five (5) days in advance of the hearing..
 The members of the Appeals Panel will be the only persons to review the documentation.
 All documentation will be located in a secure place in the Central Office except during Appeals Panel meetings.
 Confidentiality will be maintained.
 Copies of the documentation as submitted to the Panel shall not be carried away from the established meeting by either parties involved or the Panel members.

 The Panel will meet, review all documents, discuss, and prepare questions to be asked of each party by the Chairperson.
 Additional questions may be posed by Panel members during the hearing.